SelfTide/ESPStream/README.md

   There are a few hardcoded path's in the makefile that should be change to reflect your NDK file path to point to needed include files and libraries.

   *need to fix this*

+  # TODO:

+  - Resolution control for camera's
+  - Image capture input to write current image to storage
+  - encryption for image trasmission.
+  - more to follow